-The main reason given is that by mating two healthy purebred dogs, the resulting puppies will be stronger and healthier than their parents.
+The main reason is that by mating two healthy purebred dogs, the resulting puppies will be stronger and healthier than their parents.
 The name for this thinking is Hybrid Vigor.
-It often fails because the parents are not in prime, healthy condition, so of course, their pups will not be either.
+It often fails because the parents are not in prime, healthy condition, so their cute pups will not be either.

-The other reason, which is more likely the real reason, is to produce dogs with the best attributes, looks, and personality of the two parent breeds.
+The other reason, which is more likely the real reason, is to produce dogs with the best attributes, looks, and personalities of the two parent breeds.
 For example, many people are allergic to dogs.
-If breeders can produce a mixed breed that hardly sheds, then that has a ready market.
+If breeders can produce a mixed breed that hardly sheds, that has a ready market.

 Most dogs chosen for this are attractive dogs in their own right, so mixing two dogs like that will only enhance their looks.
-Selective breeding is something that’s been going on for generations, where dogs are bred for specific work tasks.
+Selective breeding has been going on for generations, where dogs are bred for specific work tasks.
 For example, suppose you consider hunting or working breeds.
-So it’s not much of a stretch to think of selective breeding for better-looking dogs with specific types of personalities.
+So it’s not much of a stretch to think of selective breeding for better-looking dogs with specific personalities.

-Genetically, a cross breed puppy from two purebred dogs is designated F1s.
-Any new breed of dog is not immediately welcome into any kennel club in the world.
+Genetically, a cross-breed puppy from two purebred parents is designated F1s.
+Any new breed of dog is not immediately welcome into any kennel club.
 It takes at least three generations before they will consider them a specific breed in their own right.
-It could happen in the next 15-20 years that either or both the Cavachon and Cavapoo could be a registered breed with their breed standard.
+In the next 15-20 years, either or both the Cavachon and Cavapoo could be registered breeds with their breed standard.

 Cavachon Vs. Cavapoo Appearance

-The Cavachon and Cavapoo are small to medium-sized dogs, with plenty of coat and floppy ears.
-Even though the Bichon Frise and Poodle halves are said to have hypoallergenic coats, it doesn’t mean the Cavapoo or the Cavachon will inherit that trait.
-First, because no dog is truly hypoallergenic, and second, the Cavalier King Charles sheds masses of hair.
+The Cavachon and Cavapoo are small to medium-sized dogs with plenty of coats and floppy ears.
+Even though the Bichon Frise and Poodle parent dogs are said to have hypoallergenic coats, it doesn’t mean the Cavapoo or the Cavachon will inherit that trait.
+First, because is no genuinely hypoallergenic dogs, and second, the Cavalier King Charles sheds masses of hair.

-The Cavachon and Cavapoo are similar in appearance, although the parents of both will instantly know which is which.
+The Cavachon and Cavapoo are similar in appearance, although both parents will instantly know which is which.
 The Cavachon can grow to 13 inches up to shoulder height and weigh 15 to 20 pounds.
 The Cavapoo measurements can vary because he can be a mix of either the Miniature Poodle or the Toy Poodle.
-He will weigh between 7 to 18lbs and grow from 9 to 14 inches up to the shoulder, the smaller dog being the Toy Poodle mix.
+He will weigh between 7 to 18 lbs and grow from 9 to 14 inches up to the shoulder, the smaller dog being the Toy Poodle mix.
 The life expectancy is pretty similar.

-No kennel club is applying breed standards to either of these mixed breed dogs because they aren’t purebreds, so that they can look quite different; even brothers and sisters are often entirely different.
+No kennel club applies breed standards to either of these mixed-breed dogs because they aren’t purebreds, so they can look quite different; even brothers and sisters are often entirely different.

 The Cavachon coat is generally medium to long; both parents have long coats.
-The hair texture is silky and can be wavy or straighter, and there are some color variations.
+The hair texture is silky and can be wavy or straighter, with some colour variations.
 As we mentioned earlier, the aim is to inherit the Bichon Frise hypoallergenic coat, but this doesn’t always happen, and they can shed a lot.

-The parent’s coloring can be a guide to the different coat colors the puppies will inherit.
+The parent’s colouring can guide the different coat colours the puppies will inherit.
 Bichons are white, and the Cavalier generally has white in their coats, so expect a fair amount in the Cavachon coat.
-Other colors that can crop up are apricot, brown, red, tan, and if the Cavalier parent has black in their coat, that color can appear in puppies.
+Other colours that can crop up are apricot, brown, red, and tan, and if the Cavalier parent has black in their coat, that colour can appear in puppies.

 The Cavapoo coat is often short and soft, but some puppies have a wavy or curly coat.
-If they have the Poodle traits, their coats will not shed as the Cavalier King Charles’s coat, but will continue growing and will need cutting if you don’t want your dog to look like a ball of fur.
+If they have the Poodle traits, their coats will not shed as the Cavalier King Charles’s coat but will continue growing and need cutting if you don’t want your dog to look like a fur ball.

-There are various colors, tri-color, white, chestnut, chocolate, tan, cream, gold, even solid colors, mostly white and chestnut.
+There are various colours, tri-colour, white, chestnut, chocolate, tan, cream, gold, and even solid, primarily white and chestnut.

 Both dogs have very dark brown eyes and floppy ears.

 - They make a perfect pet for first-time dog owners.
-They are easy to look after and have a sweet personality.
+They are easy to look after and have a sweet personalities.

 - The Cavapoo can live just about anywhere, apartment or a home in the country.

-- They are prone to separation anxiety, so leaving them alone for any length of time will not go down well.
+- They are prone to separation anxiety, so leaving them alone for any time will not go down well.

 Knowing the Cavapoo suffers from separation anxiety, you can begin helping them get over it from day one of taking your puppy home.

-The Cavalier King Charles Spaniel is a gentle, people-loving dog and is extremely affectionate.
-They seem to be friendly to all things, humans, and pets.
+The Cavalier King Charles Spaniel is a gentle, people-loving dog and is highly affectionate.
+They seem to be friendly to all things, humans and other pets.
 They might have a little of the prey instinct left in them, but generally, it’s never an issue with them.

 Mixing a Cavalier King Charles Spaniel and Bichon Frise’s genes will produce a friendly, happy little dog.
 Neither of the two parent breeds is a guard dog, so don’t expect the Cavachon to be one.

 Cavies are the ultimate lap dog.
-If you sat all day, he would be happy to sit on you all day.
-They don’t possess super intelligence like some other breeds, but they are curious enough.
-What they lack in intelligence, they more than makeup for with love.
+If you sat all day, he would happily sit on you.
+They don’t possess super intelligence like other breeds, but they are curious enough.
+What they lack in intelligence, they more than make up for with love.

 The Bichon is a smart little dog and loves attention.
 He will strive to get attention from his owners by performing in front of them.
 They are demanding, and because they are attention seekers, sometimes that demanding nature can have negative connotations.
-Helping them to learn the difference between why they are seeking attention is essential early in their life.
+Helping them learn the difference between why they seek attention is essential early in their life.

 Wanting to please and show off to their owners does make it easier to train them.

 Similar to Cavachon’s parents, he will be playful and affectionate.
-They will be happy to be part of a family with children and pets or just as pleased with a single parent.
+They will be happy to be part of an active family with children and other dogs or just as pleased with a single parent.
 They will be lapdogs, that’s for sure.
 With their genes, it’s doubtful they could be anything else.

-Because of their small size and low exercise needs, they can adapt to living almost anywhere.
-They will need attention, and as they are genuine people-pleasers, if they get the attention, they will never leave your side.
+Because they are small dogs and have low exercise needs, they can adapt to living almost anywhere.
+They will need attention, and as genuine people-pleasers, they will never leave your side if they get the attention.

 Cavachon Vs. Cavapoo Exercise Needs

-A Cavachon puppy needs early socialization to help them overcome any anxieties later on in his life.
-Socializing a dog means introducing them to new sights, sounds, people, and different environments.
+A Cavachon puppy needs early socialization to help overcome anxieties later in life.
+Socializing dogs means introducing them to new sights, sounds, people, and environments.

 They enjoy being out and about on a walk, as long as it’s not too strenuous.
 The Cavachon has low energy levels, so don’t over-exert him.
-A 15-minute walk once or twice a day is more than enough.
+A 15-minute walk once or twice a day is more than enough for this hybrid dog.
 Their primary desire is to be a lap dog.

-Given the right socialization and positive training, they will turn into a special dog.
+They will turn into special dogs with the right socialization and positive training.
 Harsh training or discipline will mentally harm this dog; a Cavachon cannot accept that kind of treatment.
 They need kindness and affection.
 They need to know when they have done wrong and be set guidelines, but an owner can accomplish this with love.

 The Cavapoo is a more active dog than the Cavachon; however, most exercise needs can come from indoor playing.
-They still enjoy going for walks outside, and they must get outdoor exercise.
+They still enjoy going for walks outside and must get outdoor exercise.
 A decent walk broken up by short jogs will work well for your Cavapoo’s exercise needs.

 Fetch is another excellent way to give him the exercise he needs.
-If you take him outside your home to play fetch, make sure he’s obedient enough to come to you when you call him.
-The Cavapoo is not great with heat, and exercise needs tailoring to the weather situation.
-If it’s a hot day, then walking is the best way of exercising.
+If you take him outside your home to play fetch, ensure he’s obedient enough to come to you when you call him.
+The Cavapoo is not great with heat, and exercise needs tailoring to the weather.
+If it’s a hot day, walking is the best exercise.

 Being part Poodle, the Cavapoo needs mental exercise as well as physical.
 So owners will need to pay attention to this unless they want their dog to become listless and bored.